Facts about Dolly Parton

 Dolly Parton Biography

-“I Will Always Love You” was a hit in 1973.
-Parton recorded a new version of it in 1982 and it was a hit again.
-The song was an even bigger hit in 1992 when it was recorded by Whitney Houston...
-Parton was again nominated for an Oscar in 2006, for the tune Travellin’ Through from the 2005 movie Transamerica.
+“I Will Always Love You” was a hit for Dolly Parton in 1973.
+She recorded a new version of it in 1982 and it was a hit again.
+The song was an even bigger hit in 1992 when it was recorded by Whitney Houston and used in her movie The Bodyguard… Dolly Parton was also nominated for an Oscar in 2006, for the tune Travellin’ Through from the 2005 movie Transamerica.